amegahed/OpticsDatabase/README.md

   </div>
 </p>

-# OpticExplorer Optics Repository
+# OpticExplorer Optics Database

-This repository is a compilation of optical design files that are used in the application OpticExplorer (www.opticexplorer.com).
+This database is a compilation of optical design files that are used in the application OpticExplorer (www.opticexplorer.com).

 <!-- ATTRIBUTIONS -->
 ## Contents